versatica/mediasoup-website/_includes/documentation/v3/mediasoup/api/DataConsumer.md

 #### dataConsumer.closed
 {: #dataConsumer-closed .code}

-Whether the consumer is closed.
+Whether the data consumer is closed.

 > `@type` Boolean, read only